stackitcloud/terraform-provider-stackit/docs/guides/workload_identity_federation.md

 execute terraform on the main branch, we will configure the service account "Federated identity Provider" with the following configuration:
 - **Provider Name**: AzureDevOps # This is just an example, you can choose any name you want
 - **Issuer URL**: https://vstoken.dev.azure.com/{ORGANIZATION_ID} # This is the public issuer for Azure DevOps OIDC tokens
-  - For most organizations, the URL uses `vstoken.dev.azure.com`, but some legacy organizations might use 'vstoken.azure.com' To be 100% sure, you can inspect the `iss` claim in a decoded OIDC token from your pipeline,
+  - For most organizations, the URL uses `vstoken.dev.azure.com`, but some legacy organizations might use 'vstoken.azure.com'.
+To be 100% sure, you can inspect the `iss` claim in a decoded OIDC token from your pipeline.
   - How to find your ORGANIZATION_ID?
     - Via Browser: Go to https://dev.azure.com/{YOUR_ORG_NAME}/_apis/connectionData and copy the value of instanceId.
     - Via Pipeline: Add a script step echo $(System.CollectionId) to print it during a run.